Deoshabh/bhavya-Association/README.md

-# bhavya-association
+# bhavya-Associates

 ## Deployment Instructions

-This guide provides instructions for deploying the Bhavya Association application on Coolify.
+This guide provides instructions for deploying the Bhavya Associates application on Coolify.
 The application consists of two separate components - the frontend and backend - that need to be deployed individually.

 ### Frontend Deployment